 Parents, older students and teachers at KGS have not previously been able to participate in the WhichSchoolAdvisor.com survey.
 We would very much encourage you to do so now and to share your experience with other families and readers.
 If you would like to take the survey, you will find it here.

 Fees for The Kindergarten Starters start at AED 7,711 for KG1 and rise to AED 10,292 for Grade 5.
+Fees for Grade 6, opening in April 2021, will remain in line with those of the Primary section.
 Additional fees of AED 350 in KG and AED 500 in Grades 1-5 are payable for E-resources.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.